 If I have any minor quibbles over the meal, there are the occasional choke points that a meal with so much necessary exposition can have.
 While most of the needed information is worked through at a natural pace, there are the rare moments when it tarries overlong and the problem is more often from the occasional repetitive wordsmithing in such passages.
 To be fair, these points are barely noticeable and did little to detract from the read, smoothing out entirely by the halfway point to nothingness.

 To sum it all up … which I somewhat did at the very start, The Thieves of Nottica is a fantastic, fun, and surprisingly moving steampunk treat!
 If you have any love of steampunk, romantic fantasy, or fascinating new worlds, I’d strongly suggest picking this one up.
 However, I would not suggest this one to the less mature set, as there are some frank moments of violence, sex, and talking about such topics over the course of the meal.

 FINAL VERDICT: ***** (A fantastic, fun, and surprisingly moving steampunk treat!)

-Guest review contributed by Musings of a Starving Author.
+This guest review was contributed by Musings of a Starving Author.
 This blogger provides book reviews with sprinklings of culinary humor.
 Also included are musings about life and the overall craft of writing.